 Here is a look at the incidents that were reported to the Cullman City Police Department for Tuesday:

-• Failure to appear-expired tag — Natosha D. Crabtree, 32, of Cullman arrested at the Cullman County Detention Center.
+• Failures to appear-improper taillights, driving while license revoked — Barion M. Millwood, 28, of Cullman arrested at the Cullman County Detention Center.

 Here is a look at the incidents reported to the Cullman County Sheriff’s Office for Tuesday:

-• Failure to appear-unlawful manufacturing of a controlled substance — Michael Wayne Pierce, 24, arrested at the Cullman County Courthouse.
+• Failure to appear-unlawful possession of a controlled substance — Dennis Dewayne Malone Jr., 20, arrested in the Limestone Correctional Facility.

 These reports are taken from the Cullman Police Department and the Cullman County Sheriff’s Office incidents reports.
 All information reflects the opinions of the complainants.